Between an $n$-ary and an $n{+}1$-ary near-unanimity term: Some problems

 Indeed, if $u$ satisfies (i), then $v(x_1, x_2, x_3, \dots)= u(x_1,x_1,x_1, \allowbreak x_2, x_3, \dots)$ and $t(x,y,z)= u(x,y,z,z,z, \dots )$ satisfy \eqref{altrreq}.
 Conversely, if $v$ and $t$ are given by \eqref{altrreq}, then $u(x_1, x_2, x_3, x_4,\dots)= t(x_1,x_2,v(x_3, x_4,\dots))$ satisfies (i).

 As we mentioned in Remark \ref{mki}(a), the case $i=3$ in equation \eqref{b2} is not necessary in order to get $2n{-}3$-distributivity.
 As we mentioned in the proof of Proposition \ref{pse}, the cases $i=2 $ and $i=3$ in \eqref{b2} are not necessary in order to get $2n{-}2$-modularity.
-However, the case $i=3$ seems necessary in order to get that an $n \frac{1}{2} $-near-unanimity term implies a $n{+}1$-near-unanimity term. \end{remark}
+However, the case $i=3$ seems necessary in order to get that the existence of an $n \frac{1}{2} $-near-unanimity term implies the existence of an $n{+}1$-near-unanimity term. \end{remark}

 In \cite{CCV} Campanella, Conley, Valeriote proved that if $\mathcal V$ and $\mathcal W$ are idempotent varieties of the same type and with, respectively, an $n$-near-unanimity term and an $m$-near-unanimity term, then both the join and the Maltsev product \cite{FMMa} of $\mathcal V$ and $\mathcal W$ have an $n{+}m{-}1$-near-unanimity term.
 Moreover, they show by a counterexample that the result is the best possible.